 SSH keys are our recommended method of authentication for Droplets on DigitalOcean.
-Password authentication is disabled by default on Droplets created with an SSH key because it increases the Droplet’s overall security.
-However, it also means that if you lose your SSH key, you will need to use the Droplet console to restore SSH access.
+Password authentication is disabled by default on Droplets created with an SSH key because it increases the Droplet's overall security.
+However, it also means that if you lose your SSH key, you need to use the Droplet console to restore SSH access.

-After that, you’ll be able to log into the Droplet via SSH again by using the new
+After that, you'll be able to log in to the Droplet via SSH again by using the new

 root password.
 You can also then re-add new SSH keys.

-First, you’ll need to force the Droplet to generate a new root password.
+First, you'll reset the Droplet's root password.